 OverviewThe role of evidence in a courtroom is technical but its rules reflect core principles of the due process of law.
 These are becoming more significant with the implementation of the Human Rights Act 1998 and it is important for forensic scientists, who may act as expert witnesses, to have an understanding of these rules and their operation in the trial process.
 This module considers the position of forensic evidence within the trial process, rules governing the recognition of such evidence and the perception of its value in the trial.
 In addition matters such as the function of the judge and jury, burden and standard of proof, and hearsay are considered from a central focus of how they relate to forensic evidence.

 Method of assessment

 80% written examination and 20% coursework of a multiple choice test.

 R.J.C.Munday Evidence (6th ed Oxford: Oxford University Press, 2011)

-have a good understanding of the rules of evidence considered
+3. Demonstrate detailed knowledge of the rules of evidence

 4. Demonstrate comprehensive knowledge of implications for evidence, and procedure, in light of the European Convention on Human Rights

 5. Demonstrate detailed knowledge of the relationship between forensic science and the rules of evidence